LuisAlbertZM/Image-noise-reduction-based-on-a-fixed-wavelet-frame-and-CNNs-applied-to-CT/README.md

 * DEMO_iterativeReconstruction.ipynb
 * DEMO_NPS.ipynb

-Furthermore, we captured the python environment of the cpompuiter we used in
+Furthermore, we captured the python environment of the computer we used in
 * environment_demo.yml

-At the moment, the noise power spectrum demo is missing one of the data files due to GitHub's filsesize limit.
-I am working on a solution to fix this.

 For the iterative reconstruction demo, the ASTRA toolbox V2.0 is required (https://www.astra-toolbox.com/) in the same environment where Pytorch is installed.
 We found a bit challenging to have both libraries installed and in our case, installing ASTRA from the source was needed.